niebert/hamburger_menu_app/README.md

 * [JointJS](https://github.com/clientIO/joint) JointJS is a JavaScript diagramming library.
 It can be used to create either static diagrams.
 JointJS is used in this project to create UML-diagrams, that are interactive diagramming in conjunction and application builder in Javascript.
 * [Inheritage for JavaScript with protoypes](http://phrogz.net/js/classes/OOPinJS2.html) by Gavin Kistner
 * [3 ways to define a JavaScript class](https://www.phpied.com/3-ways-to-define-a-javascript-class/) by Stoyan Stefanov
-* [JQuery](https://jqueryui.com) is used for the theme and standard operations in the Document Object Model (DOM) of HTML-pages.
-The [JQuery-Themeroller](https://jqueryui.com/themeroller/) was used to create a JQuery theme for JSCC.